 With our focus on the interface between science, policy and finance, OneWorld has developed skills and experience in translating the overwhelming evidence base of climate change and impact into realistic policy and institutional arrangements.

-Our work spans four areas of expertise: Water and Energy Security, Climate-Smart Finance, Climate & Development Futures and Inclusive Green Growth.
+Our work spans four areas of expertise: Water Governance, Climate-Smart Finance, Climate & Development Futures, and Inclusive Green Growth & Energy.

 International responses to climate change include response strategies (mitigation and adaptation) to facilitate greater resilience to apparent and expected impacts.
 However, those most vulnerable to the effects of climate change are the countries least equipped to deal with the consequences.
 These are typically those nations classed as less developed.
 The economies and livelihoods of most of these countries are strongly dependent on favourable climatic conditions.
 Weather in Africa already affects agriculture and food security, water resource availability and quality, and human and animal health.
 Climate variability has lowered resilience and climate change will worsen this trajectory as developing countries continue to struggle with poverty, political instability, debt, food insecurity, inadequate water and energy access.